The importance of a good brewery floor

-Microbreweries have successfully challenged the great brewers with their unique flavors and individual branding and spawned a new restaurant and beverage production generation.
+Microbreweries have successfully challenged the great brewers with their unique flavors and individual branding, spawning a new restaurant and beverage production generation.

-DUOMIT has made a name for itself by designing and installing immaculate flooring for breweries and concrete products that exceed compliance standards and provide the sustainability to withstand stress in any microbrewery room.
+DUOMIT has made a name by designing and installing immaculate flooring for breweries and concrete products that exceed compliance standards and provide the sustainability to withstand stress in any microbrewery room.

 Our urethane concrete, epoxy floor coating, and polished concrete solutions are ideal for this industry.
-Prepared floors and production areas benefit from seamless, moisture-proof surfaces with adequate drainage that can withstand high-pressure disinfection and aggressive chemicals.
+Prepared floors and production areas benefit from seamless, moisture-proof surfaces with adequate drainage to withstand high-pressure disinfection and aggressive chemicals.

 Commercial kitchens in brewery restaurants require industrial brewery flooring that prevents erosion and contamination of food preparation and cooking by-products.
 In addition, a non-slip surface offers additional protection against hazards in the workplace.